-School was a real challenge for me – even sitting in the first row of desks in the classroom I had difficulty in reading what was written on the chalkboard – I always made mistakes in copying texts and numbers and the teachers, who never really understood why I couldn’t see (after all I did have a pair of glasses) – were not very sympathetic.
-In order to read school books I had to hold them close to my face – no more than several inches – which was quite embarrassing.
+School was a real challenge for me. even sitting in the first row of desks in the classroom I had difficulty in reading what was written on the chalkboard.
+I always made mistakes in copying texts and numbers and the teachers, who never really understood why I couldn’t see (after all I did have a pair of glasses) – were not very sympathetic.
+In order to read school books I had to hold them close to my face – no more than several inches – which was quite embarrassing – at the time there weren’t any decent low vision devices.
 At least in the younger grades, where the textbooks had larger print and several of the teachers wrote in big sprawling handwriting on the chalkboard, I somehow managed to get by.

 The higher grades were a lot more difficult for me and I had to begin using various optical aids for reading, while no real solution was offered to me for distance vision.
 I guess I had to work a lot harder than most kids and spent many hours copying assignments that were written on the blackboard from my friends’ notebooks.
 Just think – this was before the advent of copying machines.
 I did well enough in high school to be admitted to college where a very dedicated optometrist, who was a close friend of my family, tried to fit me with all types of vision aids – especially telescopic and microscopic glasses which were extremely difficult to adapt to and quite simply made only a marginal improvement in my vision (I had constant eye strain, headaches and dizziness).
 Hard work and a lot of help from fellow students enabled me to finish my BA and gain acceptance to an MA program in Health planning and Management.
 After all, I had spent so much time in doctors’ offices that I felt that this would be a comfortable and supportive environment for me to be in.